 We purchased the Caraway Cookware Set so our reviewer could put it to the test in her kitchen.
 Keep reading for our full product review.

 Nonstick cookware is arguably the most important part of a well-stocked kitchen.
-Unfortunately, most of the time, nonstick means that your pots and pans are coated with PTFE or PFOA, chemicals that have been linked to various health problems.
-You can opt for stainless steel, which is naturally toxin-free, but if you don’t properly oil your pan or you turn the heat up too high, you’re left with a mess that can take too much time and too much elbow grease to clean.
-Caraway stepped up to solve these problems with their cookware set, which is made of ceramic-coated aluminum that promises to be nonstick without the chemicals.
+Unfortunately, most of the time, nonstick means that your pots and pans are coated with PTFE, or PFOA.
+You can opt for stainless steel, but if you don’t properly oil your pan or you turn the heat up too high, you’re left with a mess that can take too much time and too much elbow grease to clean.
+Caraway stepped up to solve these problems with their cookware set, which is made of ceramic-coated aluminum that promises to be nonstick for a lifetime.
 But while Caraway probably has the most visually appealing cookware out there, looks can only get you so far.